Interactive and PDF ND Adapted Psychotherapy File

-Cognitive Analytic Therapy reflection tools — designed specifically for neurodivergent minds.
+Cognitive Analytic Therapy reflection tools — specifically adapted to neurodivergent minds.

-Cognitive Analytic Therapy (CAT) offers a structured way to map patterns of yourself and patterns you experience when with other people.
-They can be helpful in coming to understand yourself, where the patterns came from and begin to see yourself differently.
+Cognitive Analytic Therapy (CAT) offers a structured way to map patterns of how you relate to yourself and others.
+CAT can be helpful in understanding yourself, where patterns of relating come from and to begin to see yourself differently.
 They can be used with a therapist or to support client reflection.
 Typically, in CAT, the “Psychotherapy File” is used during the assessment and formulation stage.
 The Psychotherapy file has been adapted to neurodivergent minds and experiences.
 It can be shared with your therapist.

-They are not a diagnostic instruments.
-They are a starting point for conversation — a way for us to begin locating our own experience, and for clinicians to build a richer, more accurate formulation.
+The Cat Psychotherapy file is not diagnostic instrument.
+They are a starting point for conversation — a way for us to begin locating our own experience, and for clinicians to build a richer, more accurate formulation (understanding of how problems are maintained).
 I find them useful when working on generating a shared understanding with clients using a Reformulation (visual CAT map) to illustrate how difficulties and experiences may be maintained.

 Reflection Tools for neurodivergent minds